Align your product strategy with execution with Productboard's Jira integration.

 - In some cases you may have small, yet important, ideas represented as features in Productboard.
 These can be pushed to Jira as stories, bugs, tasks, or other custom issue types.

 - Even after pushing a feature to Jira, you can always update its issue type in Jira.

 Once features are pushed, whether from the details pane or task column, you'll see the issue's status displayed (and issue ID on hover).
 Select this to navigate to the issue in Jira.
 (You can use the Productboard URL field on issues to navigate back to features in Productboard.)

 Push subfeatures from Productboard into Jira

 Subfeatures can be pushed to Jira in the same way as features.

-- Even after pushing a subfeature to Jira, you can update it to a feature later.
-You can also always update its issue type in Jira.
+- Even after pushing a subfeature to Jira, maker+admins can change it to a feature at any stage.
+You can also update its issue type in Jira.

 When features/subfeatures are pushed into Jira, their fields are mapped to Jira issue fields in the following way: